-Learn the answers to frequently asked questions from our Orlando patients about chemical peels at the Hillcrest Dermatology & Plastic Surgery.
+Learn the answers to frequently asked questions from our Orlando facial rejuvation patients about chemical peels at Hillcrest Plastic Surgery.

 Note: This information is not intended to be taken as medical advice; it is based on Dr. Kenrick Spence's many years of experience treating thousands of chemical peel patients at his facial plastic surgery practice.

 To take the first step to achieving your cosmetic goals with chemical peels, request a consultation online.
-Or, call the Hillcrest Dermatology & Plastic Surgery at (407) 999-2585, and our knowledgeable staff will be happy to help you.
+Or, call Hillcrest Plastic Surgery at (407) 999-2585, and our knowledgeable staff will be happy to help you.

 Chemical Peels Questions Answered by Dr. Spence

 No, chemical peels performed by our highly qualified and experienced staff are not dangerous.
 Chemicals peels are one of the oldest and most reliable ways of rejuvenating the skin.
 At Hillcrest Plastic Surgery, these facial surfacing treatments are one of the most popular procedures performed.
 Depending on the type of peel, a chemical peel can:

 - Treat acne

 I have dark skin.
 Can I get a chemical peel in Orlando?

 Yes, you can receive a chemical peel at our medical spa in Orlando.
 Many practitioners shy away from treating ethnic skin with chemical peels.
 However, great results can be obtained using chemical peels for darker skin types.
 To achieve these benefits, the skin has to be adequately prepared by using lightening creams and retinols.
 By performing this preparatory stage, chemical peels can be used to even out the skin tone and blend the complexion.